Are you looking for a list of the best things to do in the Black Hills with kids?

 Another amazing addition to your Black Hills vacation within Custer State Park is spending time on Wildlife Loop Road.

-The 18-mile Wildlife Loop Road takes visitors through open grasslands, red-walled canyons, and pine-covered hills to experience mother nature at her finest.
+The 18-mile Wildlife Loop Road takes visitors through open grasslands, red-walled canyons, and pine-covered hills to experience mother nature at its finest.

 Depending on the day you might see buffalo, bighorn sheep, elk, whitetail deer, burros, prairie dogs, eagles, and hawks.